dce/davideisinger.com/content/journal/keep-markdown-links-in-order-with-mdrenum/index.md

 [18]: https://prettier.io/
 [19]: https://github.com/dce/mdrenum

-Bun (compiler) + TypeScript (type checking) + Prettier (code formatting) is a pretty acceptable Go substitute.
+Bun (compiler) + TypeScript (type checking) + Prettier (code formatting) gets me most of what I like about working with Go, and I'm excited to use this tech in the future.
 The resulting executable is big (~45MB, as compared with ~2MB for my Go solution), but, hey, disk space is cheap and this actually works.

 ## Integrating with Helix

 I've been a [happy Helix user][20] for the last several months, and I thought it'd be cool to configure it to automatically renumber links every time I save a Markdown file.
-[The docs][21] do a pretty good job explaining how to add a language-specific formatter:
+[The docs][21] do a good job explaining how to add a language-specific formatter:

 [20]: /journal/a-month-with-helix/
 [21]: https://docs.helix-editor.com/languages.html#language-configuration

 > The formatter for the language, it will take precedence over the lsp when defined.
 The formatter must be able to take the original file as input from stdin and write the formatted file to stdout

-[This was pretty simple to add to the program][22], and then I added the following to `~/.config/helix/languages.toml`:
+[This was simple to add to the program][22], and then I added the following to `~/.config/helix/languages.toml`:

 ```toml
 [[language]]